rnuske/vegperiod/README.md

 the Expert Team on Climate Change Detection and Indices (cf. ETCCDI and Ferch et al., 2002) leading to quite late vegetation ends.

-### The usual suspects
-Most commonly used are **Menzel** and **vonWilpert**.

-## Downloading data from DWD
+### Downloading data from DWD
-The German Weather Service offers meteo data as text files on a FTP-Server.
-The files are organized in deep folder structures and end with arcane/legacy EOF.
+Germany's National Meteorological Service offers open meteo data as text files on an FTP-Server.
+The files are organized in deep folder structures and end with arcane/legacy EOF character.
-The Function `read.DWDdata()`deals with all of that and provides data.frame.
+The Function `read.DWDdata()`deals with all of that and returns a data.frame.
 Beware there might be missing values.

-## ToDo
-* enhance formal testing (using testthat)
-* Get rid of dependence on curl.
-Think harder about downloading historical data from DWD without curl.
-Problem: The file name can not be constructed from information in the station list and `download.file()` does not accept wildcards.
-    + file name: `tageswerte_01691_19470101_20141231_hist.zip`
-    + corresponding record in 'KL_Tageswerte_Beschreibung_Stationen.txt' `1691 19470101 20150422            167     51.5003    9.9506 Göttingen`
-* Add further vegperiod methods (cf. CSC collection of vegetation periods)
-* Consider Brandenburger variation of 'Menzel'
+Note: Downloading 'historical' data from DWD with read.DWDdata() requires the package 'curl'.

-## Installation
+## Contributions

-### Install released package via
-install.packages("vegperiod", repo="https://www.nw-fva.de/r-pkgs")

-### Install from source
-Download source code and install locally e.g. via devtools::install_local() or RStudio.
-Another possibility is to try devtools::install_git().
-It might be a little complicated because one has to deal with user and password of the private repository.
+Further start and end methods or download functions are more than welcome!